aryan-mehta/PTBS-Design-Pattern/README.md

 # PTBS-Design-Pattern
-Product Trading and Bidding System using Design Patterns in Java
+Product Trading and Bidding System using Design Patterns in Java.
+Student: Aryan Mehta
+ASUID: 1225456817